awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.md

 |  PostgreSQL \(version 9\.1 and later\)  |  Aurora MySQL, Aurora PostgreSQL, MySQL, PostgreSQL  |
 | SAP ASE \(12\.5, 15\.0, 15\.5, 15\.7, and 16\.0\) |   Aurora MySQL, Aurora PostgreSQL, MariaDB 10\.5, MySQL, PostgreSQL   |

-For information about converting a data warehouse schema, see [Converting data warehouse schemas to Amazon Redshift using the AWS SCT](CHAP_Converting.DW.md)\.
+For information about converting a data warehouse schema, see [Converting data warehouse schemas to Amazon Redshift using AWS SCT](CHAP_Converting.DW.md)\.

 To convert your database schema to Amazon RDS, you take the following high\-level steps:
-+  [Creating migration rules in the AWS SCT](#CHAP_Converting.MigrationRules) – Before you convert your schema with AWS SCT, you can set up rules that change the data type of columns, move objects from one schema to another, and change the names of objects\.
++  [Creating migration rules in AWS SCT](#CHAP_Converting.MigrationRules) – Before you convert your schema with AWS SCT, you can set up rules that change the data type of columns, move objects from one schema to another, and change the names of objects\.
-+ [Converting your schema by using the AWS SCT](#CHAP_Converting.Convert) – AWS SCT creates a local version of the converted schema for you to review, but it doesn't apply it to your target DB instance until you are ready\.
++ [Converting your schema by using AWS SCT](#CHAP_Converting.Convert) – AWS SCT creates a local version of the converted schema for you to review, but it doesn't apply it to your target DB instance until you are ready\.
 + [Creating migration assessment reports with AWS SCT](CHAP_AssessmentReport.md) – AWS SCT creates a database migration assessment report that details the schema elements that can't be converted automatically\.
 You can use this report to identify where you need to create a schema in your Amazon RDS DB instance that is compatible with your source database\.
-+ [Handling manual conversions in the AWS SCT](#CHAP_Converting.Manual) – If you have schema elements that can't be converted automatically, you have two choices: update the source schema and then convert again, or create equivalent schema elements in your target Amazon RDS DB instance\.
++ [Handling manual conversions in AWS SCT](#CHAP_Converting.Manual) – If you have schema elements that can't be converted automatically, you have two choices: update the source schema and then convert again, or create equivalent schema elements in your target Amazon RDS DB instance\.
-+ [Updating and refreshing your converted schema in the AWS SCT](#CHAP_Converting.UpdateRefresh) – You can update your AWS SCT project with the most recent schema from your source database\.
++ [Updating and refreshing your converted schema in AWS SCT](#CHAP_Converting.UpdateRefresh) – You can update your AWS SCT project with the most recent schema from your source database\.
-+ [Saving and applying your converted schema in the AWS SCT](#CHAP_Converting.SaveAndApply) – When you are ready, have AWS SCT apply the converted schema in your local project to your target Amazon RDS DB instance\.
++ [Saving and applying your converted schema in AWS SCT](#CHAP_Converting.SaveAndApply) – When you are ready, have AWS SCT apply the converted schema in your local project to your target Amazon RDS DB instance\.

-## Creating migration rules in the AWS SCT<a name="CHAP_Converting.MigrationRules"></a>
+## Creating migration rules in AWS SCT<a name="CHAP_Converting.MigrationRules"></a>

-Before you convert your schema with the AWS SCT, you can set up migration rules\. *Migration rules* can do such things as change the data type of columns, move objects from one schema to another, and change the names of objects\.
+Before you convert your schema with AWS SCT, you can set up migration rules\. *Migration rules* can do such things as change the data type of columns, move objects from one schema to another, and change the names of objects\.
 For example, suppose that you have a set of tables in your source schema named `test_TABLE_NAME`\.
 You can set up a rule that changes the prefix `test_` to the prefix `demo_` in the target schema\.

 **Note**
 You can only create migration rules for different source and target database engines\.